 Thomas and Jordan have a long history of animosity

 So even though Isiah was a loveable guy, being the leader of the most hated team in the whole NBA shined over that, getting him into rivalries with numerous players - most notably Michael Jordan.
 The MJ rivalry was so notorious and significant that the pair of superstars clashed multiple times in the playoffs in the late '80s.
 The Pistons were the team to beat, and the Bulls didn't have enough firepower to get past them at the time.

 When the Bulls finally managed to beat them in 1991, on the way to their first championship, the rivalry reached its peak when the Pistons walked off without shaking hands.
 That move would stir some controversy and play a considerable part in Isiah being left off the Dream Team, apparently to Jordan's request.

-So it is no surprise that the two never clicked even after retiring, as both of them never shy away from calling each other out in interviews, refusing to share too much praise between the two.
+So it is no surprise that the two never clicked even after retiring, as both never shy away from calling each other out in interviews, refusing to share too much praise between them.
 So when Isiah was asked who his GOAT is in an interview with Rex Chapman, it was no surprise Kareem was his pick over Michael.
 Isiah shared share his reasoning behind the choice.

 But as Thomas pointed out, Kareem's presence went besides basketball, fighting for his community and social justice while risking his own status.
 The activism mixed with his impeccable basketball career makes an excellent case for Kareem being considered the GOAT for more people than you would think.